Open-Systems-Pharmacology/docs/part-1/modeling-concepts-modeling-of-proteins.md

 # Modeling Concepts - Modeling of Proteins‌

 Therapeutic proteins are an increasingly important class of drugs.
-Particularly, monoclonal antibodies are used for different indications including cancer, inflammatory and autoimmune diseases \[[88](../references.md#88)\].
+Particularly, monoclonal antibodies which are used for different indications including cancer, inflammatory and autoimmune diseases \[[88](../references.md#88)\].
 Engineered antibody fragments with tailored pharmacokinetic properties have potential as diagnostic and therapeutic agents \[[34](../references.md#34)\].

 The pharmacokinetics of protein therapeutics are governed by a number of unspecific and specific processes, most of which play either no or only a minor role in small molecule drug kinetics.
 Processes which have to be covered in order to describe the pharmacokinetics of protein therapeutics include \[[42](../references.md#42)\]: